Clinical UM Guideline

 Modern digital cameras can produce quality images with a smaller pupil diameter often eliminating the need to have the pupils dilated.
 Bragge and colleagues (2011) reported a meta-analysis which examined how pupil dilation and the qualifications of those taking the retinal photographs affect the accuracy of screening for diabetic retinopathy.
 The analysis included 20 studies which measured the sensitivity and specificity of tests for diabetic retinopathy.
 Variations in photographer medical qualification did not influence sensitivity.
 Specificity of detection of diabetic retinopathy was significantly higher for those methods that use a photographer with specialist eye or medical qualifications.
 Sensitivity or specificity to detect diabetic retinopathy was not influenced by variations in pupillary dilation status.
 Murgatroyd (2004) reported on the effect of pupillary dilation on screening for diabetic retinopathy.
 A total of 398 individuals (794) eyes were included.
 When the pupils were dilated, the proportion of ungradable photographs went from 26% down to 5%.
 And although undilated pupils led to a higher percentage of photographs which could not be graded, the sensitivity and specificity of those photographs which could be graded were no different for dilated versus undilated pupils.

 Digital retinal imaging can be obtained by a trained non-physician photographer in the primary care physician's office, thus obviating the need for separate annual ophthalmology evaluation for diabetic retinopathy.
 This may increase an individual's adherence to annual retinal exams, a critical component of diabetic care.
+Digital imaging appears to be a highly sensitive test and may be considered an important option for increasing the screening rate.
 However, it should be noted retinal telescreening is not a substitute for a comprehensive ophthalmologic examination.
-In a statement on screening for diabetic retinopathy, the American Academy of Ophthalmology (2012) emphasized, "screening for diabetic retinopathy using appropriately validated digital image technology can be a sensitive and effective methodology" and "It does not mitigate the need for periodic comprehensive ophthalmic examinations."
-Therefore, digital imaging appears to be a highly sensitive test and may be considered an important option for increasing the screening rate.

 Peer Reviewed Publications: